Ice & Water Shield Calculator

 How to Calculate Ice Barrier Needed

 Ice barrier membrane, sometimes called ice and water shield, is a self-adhesive membrane installed for protecting roof underlayment.
-It adds an additional barrier against ice and water that is forced into an asphalt shingle roof when ice dams form or during high winds and driving rain.
+It adds an additional barrier against ice and water being forced into an asphalt shingle roof when ice dams form or during high winds and driving rain.

 In cold climates, an ice barrier is often required by local codes.
 For example, states such as Minnesota require that an ice barrier membrane is installed extending 24″ beyond the inside of the exterior wall.[1]

-Most localities that require an ice barrier require it to cover from the edge of the eave to 24″ beyond the inside the exterior wall.
+Most localities that require an ice barrier stipulate that it cover from the edge of the eave to 24″ beyond the inside of the exterior wall.

 To calculate the ice and water barrier needed for a roof, you need to measure the roof pitch, overhang of the eaves, and thickness of the exterior wall.